radumg/AEC-hackathon-Dynamo-Workshop/Part 1 - ZeroTouch/README.md

 ![image alt text](assets/image_4.png)

-Select them and set *Copy Local* to *False* in the properties:
+Select them, right click and set *Copy Local* to *False* in the properties:

 ![image alt text](assets/image_5.png)

 This will avoid unnecessary files in our package.
+Also note that Dynamo will not launch or debug properly if these DLLs are present in a package directory.

 ### Package

-A zero touch node needs to be loaded by Dynamo manually each time or be added as a package.
+A zero touch node needs to be loaded in Dynamo manually each time or be added as a package.
 We’ll set it up as a **Local Package**, so that it will automatically load every time Dynamo starts.
 It will also make our life easier in case we decide to publish it to the official Dynamo Package Manager in the future.

 Dynamo packages have the structure as per below:

 ![image alt text](assets/image_6.png)

-* The *bin* folder houses .dll files created with C# or Zero-Touch libraries
+* The *bin* folder houses .dll files created with C# or Zero-Touch libraries.
+This includes any external libraries you might need to reference in your code, such as Json.NET, RestSharp etc.

-* The *dyf* folder houses any custom nodes, we won’t have any for this package
+* The *dyf* folder houses any custom nodes, we won’t have any for this package.

 * The *extra* folder houses all additional files.
 These files are likely to be Dynamo Files (.dyn) or any additional files required (.svg, .xls, .jpeg, .sat, etc.)

 * The *pkg.json* file is a basic text file defining the package settings.
-[This is can be automated by Dynamo](http://dynamoprimer.com/en/10_Packages/10-4_Publishing.html), but we will make one from scratch.
+[This can be created by Dynamo](http://dynamoprimer.com/en/10_Packages/10-4_Publishing.html), but we will make one from scratch.

 We'll need to manually create this pkg.json file, but we'll automate the folder creation (we just need the _bin_ folder):